-During the year ended 31 December 2019, Ms. Chau has taken no less than 15 hours of relevant professional trainings to update her skills and knowledge in compliance with Rule 5.15 of the GEM Listing Rules.
+During the year ended 31 December 2021, Mr. Tang has taken no less than 15 hours of relevant professional trainings to update his skills and knowledge in compliance with Rule 5.15 of the GEM Listing Rules.

 SIGNIFICANT CHANGES IN CONSTITUTIONAL DOCUMENTS